-Gene Variant Copies Result Charcoal (Discovered in the Bengal) ASIP A ^{Pb} 0 No effect Solid Color ASIP a 2 Solid color hairs likely Two copies of the Solid Color variant are needed for a cat to have solid colored hair.
+Gene Variant Copies Result Charcoal (Discovered in the Bengal) ASIP A ^{Pb} 0 No effect Solid Color ASIP a 1 Banded hairs, tabby patterns likely Two copies of the Solid Color variant are needed for a cat to have solid colored hair.
 However, orange coloration overrides this effect, meaning that cats with partial or full orange coats can show tabby patterning in orange areas.
 Cats with zero or one copy of this variant are likely to have a tabby pattern due to color banding of the hairs.
-Gloving (Discovered in the Birman) KIT w ^g 0 No effect Partial and Full White KIT W or w ^s 0 No effect Amber (Discovered in the Norwegian Forest Cat) MC1R e 0 No effect Russet (Discovered in the Burmese) MC1R er 0 No effect Dilution MLPH d 0 No effect Albinism (Discovered in Oriental breeds) TYR c ^a 0 No effect Colorpoint (Discovered in the Burmese) TYR c ^b 0 No effect Colorpoint (Discovered in the Siamese) TYR c ^s 0 No effect Mocha (Discovered in the Burmese) TYR c ^m 0 No effect Chocolate TYRP b 0 No effect Cinnamon TYRP b ^l 0 No effect
+Gloving (Discovered in the Birman) KIT w ^g 0 No effect Partial and Full White KIT W or ws 1 Partly or fully white coat likely One or two copies of this variant will cause a part white or a full white appearance with blue coloration of one or both eyes possible.
+Amber (Discovered in the Norwegian Forest Cat) MC1R e 0 No effect Russet (Discovered in the Burmese) MC1R e ^r 0 No effect Dilution MLPH d 1 No effect Two copies of the Dilution variant are required to have a lightening effect on the coat.
+Albinism (Discovered in Oriental breeds) TYR c ^a 0 No effect Colorpoint (Discovered in the Burmese) TYR c ^b 0 No effect Colorpoint (Discovered in the Siamese) TYR c ^s 0 No effect Mocha (Discovered in the Burmese) TYR c ^m 0 No effect Chocolate TYRP b 0 No effect Cinnamon TYRP b ^l 0 No effect